-Preliminary Outreach
+Outreach

-In support of this project, comments were sought from several knowledgeable individuals and organizations.
-These stakeholders included: The National Employment Lawyers' Association - New Jersey; the New Jersey State Bar Association Labor and Employment Law Section; the Employers Association of New Jersey; New Jersey Workforce Development; Professor Timothy Glynn of Seton Hall University School of Law; and the attorneys for the plaintiffs in McClain v.
+In support of this project, comments were sought from knowledgeable individuals and organizations on two occasions: Once after Staff received approval to conduct further research and outreach and again after the release of the Tentative Report.
+The outreach included: the National Employment Lawyers' Association - New Jersey; the New Jersey State Bar Association, Labor and Employment Law Section; the Employers Association of New Jersey; New Jersey Workforce Development; Professor Timothy Glynn of Seton Hall University School of Law; and the attorneys for the plaintiffs in McClain v.
 Bd. of Review, Dep't of Labor.